madole/DonaldTrumpetArse/README.md

-This is your Chrome extension which replaces Donald Trumpt or phrase with a Donald Trumpet-arse.
+This is your Chrome extension which replaces the words Donald Trump with a Donald Trumpet-arse.

 ![Imgur](http://i.imgur.com/egdxW0s.jpg)